samypr100/setup-dev-drive/README.md

 `Fixed` gives you a notable performance boost, but there's a small creation overhead.

-#### `mount-path`
+### *mount-path*

+By default, this option is not set.

 Mounts the dev drive at the specified `mount-path` location.
-This option is primarily useful when you want to mount your dev drive inside the GitHub workspace via `${{ github.workspace }}/my_mount_path`, `my_mount_path`, or equivalent.
+This option can be useful when you want to mount your dev drive inside the GitHub workspace via `${{ github.workspace }}/my_mount_path`, `my_mount_path`, or equivalent.

-Note, this is only supported by `NTFS` or `ReFS` drive formats, when using other formats it will fall back to a drive letter instead.
-Also, when a relative path is specified it will configure the mount to be relative to your working directory.
+This option is only supported when using the `NTFS` or `ReFS` drive formats, otherwise it will fall back to a drive letter instead.
+Lastly, when a relative path is specified it the mount path will end up being relative to your current working directory.

 **Warning**: Setting `mount-path` to exactly `${{ github.workspace }}` and then running `actions/checkout` will try to wipe your mount folder, causing an error that looks like